jrpool/dd-poly/README.md

 ## Related work

-Several web components exist that provide dropdown-selector custom elements with various aesthetic and behavioral themes.
+Other web components provide dropdown-selector custom elements with various aesthetic and behavioral themes.
 Some of them, such as [`paper-dropdown`](https://www.webcomponents.org/element/pushkar8723/paper-dropdown), have some of the above-listed accessibility features.

 ## Contributing